crazyguitar/Libefaxx/experiments/README.md

   - 1×256:   ~350 GB/s  (9% peak)   - insufficient parallelism
   - 128×256: ~2971 GB/s (78% peak)  - near-optimal utilization
 ```

-The figure below shows that small and large grid configurations achieve similar
-performance at smaller data sizes, as the data volume is insufficient to saturate
-NVLink.
-Throughput scales with message size until saturation.
-At 1 GB with 16 grid
-dimensions, we observed unexpected performance degradation, suggesting potential
-contention under full NVLink saturation.
-Note that the current implementation achieves
-only ~2971 GB/s (78% peak) due to `cudaStreamSynchronize` calls after each round.

 ![ipc](imgs/ipc.png)